lucaros1190/EntoSim/docs/entosim_tutorial.md

 ## EntoSim tutorial

 ### Directories
-Inside *EntoSim* directory you will find:
+Inside *EntoSim-2.1* directory you will find:

 1. *bin/* contains the EntoSim binaries
 2. *lib/* contains the EntoSim libraries